Vincent-LAMBERT/inkscape-microgestures/README.md

 ## Credits

-This `microrep` package was developed using Nikolai Shkurkin's plugin export-layers-combo (https://github.com/nshkurkin/inkscape-export-layer-combos) as a base.
+This `microrep` package was developed using Nikolai Shkurkin's extension export-layers-combo (https://github.com/nshkurkin/inkscape-export-layer-combos) as a base.

 ## License